 Articles, Information and Research

 Music psychology, also known as the psychology of music, is a branch of psychology and musicology.
 Music Psychology aims to explain and understand more about musical behavior and experience, including the processes through which music is perceived, created, responded to, applied therapeutically and incorporated into our everyday lives.
-Below is just some of the information available today that we found interesting – do check back as this list will be updated on a regular basis.
-For regular ‘soundbytes’ you may want to sign up to our Blog, subscribe to our mailing list, or follow us by clicking on the social media icons below.
+Below is just some of the information available that we found beneficial to understanding sound and music and their effects on human psychology.
+We will publish any new content via our newsletter ‘soundbytes’, on our Blog, or you can follow us by clicking on the social media icons below.

 A Music and health perspective on music’s perceived “goodness” – Edwards 2009